Rcg134/MVC-ASP.ET-Core/README.md

      },
      ``````

-  -in your context inject IConfifuration
+  - in your context inject IConfifuration
      ### Code
           private readonly IConfiguration _configuration;